'Vibrant, quirky, deliciously Kiwi’ winner of 2025 Margaret Mahy Illustration Prize announced

-Hachette Aotearoa New Zealand, local children’s imprint Little Moa and the Margaret Mahy Estate are proud to announce the return of the Margaret Mahy Illustration Prize for its seventh year.
+Hachette Aotearoa New Zealand, Little Moa, and the Margaret Mahy Estate are thrilled to announce Emma Collicott as the winner of the Margaret Mahy Illustration Prize for 2025.

 Frequently Asked Questions